How manifold are your works O Lord!

 5 And again in that passage,

-6 Seeing therefore it remains that some should enter into it, and they to whom the good news was preached before, failed to enter in because of disobedience, 7 he again defines a certain day, today, saying through David so long a time afterward (just as has been said),
+6 Seeing therefore it remains that some should enter into it, and they to whom the Gospel was preached before, failed to enter in because of disobedience, 7 he again defines a certain day, today, saying through David so long a time afterward (just as has been said),

 “Today if you will hear his voice,